 1. Unintentional Acquisition, Access, or Use

-However, if the technician shares the PHI she accidentally saw in an unallowable way, such as gossiping, then this is a breach.
-Nevertheless, she can further disclose the information if it’s used for the patient’s treatment.
+Additionally, if the technician shares the PHI she accidentally saw in an unallowable way, such as gossiping, then this is a breach.
+The only time when it’s okay to further disclose the information is if it’s used for the patient’s treatment.
 In this case, the exception applies.

 3. Inability to Retain PHI

 Human errors are common, and not all disclosure errors threaten the privacy of PHI.
-If every impermissible disclosure was treated as a breach, health care would be gridlocked.
+If every impermissible disclosure was treated as a breach, healthcare would become gridlocked.
 Therefore, the HIPAA privacy rule allows these three exceptions to a breach.

 Next time a potential breach comes to light, don’t jump to conclusions.
 First, gather all the facts and see whether or not an exception applies.
 If one does, document the incident and the exception you applied and keep it on record.
 If none of the exceptions apply, conduct the four-factor breach assessment to determine the risk level.